 - 3/4 pound boneless skinless chicken thighs cut into half inch cubes

-- 4 cups chicken stock or broth low sodium
+- 4 cups chicken stock or broth homemade or low sodium store-bought

 - 3 cups seafood stock (optional) (or additional chicken stock)